-This release provides provisional information on the achievements of eligible pupils in the 2011 national curriculum teacher assessments at key stage 1.
+Provisional information on the achievements of eligible pupils in national curriculum assessments in 2011.

 Reference ID: SFR22/2011

 Publication type: Statistical first release